Lingesh2311/Python-Basics/Machine Learning Algorithms/DecisionTreesAndRandomForests/README.md

 There can be questions based on continuous, discrete and boolean features.
 There can be more than binary answer generating question but it can always be upscaled to a binary answer question.

+The decision tree is a distribution free non-parametric method.
+It does not depend upon probability distribution assumptions.

 This is done using the `sklearn.tree.DecisionTreeClassifier` estimator.

 ### Decision Tree and Overfitting